octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## Refactoring the CloseRaffle entrypoint
 The method is the same here.
-The step-by-step changes won't be detailed: try to do this refactoring on your own.
+So the step-by-step changes won't be detailed: try to do this refactoring.
 The ligo documentation will tell you how to hash a number and compare it.

 Once you're done with your smart contract refactoring, you can compare it with our suggested version: